 $100?
 No, I’ll give you $20.
 And so it went that afternoon.
 There were a lot of people for a Friday afternoon, just those that saw the ad, ‘Moving, everything must go!’.
 I should have said, to come and try to ‘steal’ what you can.
 That was the way I felt.

-Like more than one other divorcee, or soon to be, she was alone now.
-She was thankful she would not be a single mom at 26.
-Husband wanted and she gave him the divorce.
-He and the 16-year old 'Miss Bakersfield' or whatever were going to add to the population boom soon.
+Like more than one other divorcee, or soon to be, I was alone now.
+I was thankful I would not be a single mom at 26.
+Husband wanted, and I gave him, the divorce.
+He and the 16-year old ‘Miss Bakersfield, ‘ or whatever, were going to add to the population boom soon.

 Small problem though, formerly he and I worked together and I would be damned if that was going to continue.
 We both were still paying off our Med school loans, rented a house and the business was a small clinic we both worked at and neither of us owned it.
 Read neither of us were flush with money.
 I hope ‘Miss Bakersfield’ gets what she deserves.